County Gardens Trusts

 - Historic Environment - Local Management (HELM)

-Historic Environment - Local Management (HELM) is a partnership project led by English Heritage and supported by the Department for Culture, Media and Sport, Communities and Local Government and the Department for Food, Environment and Rural Affairs.
+Historic Environment - Local Management (HELM) is a partnership project led by Historic England and supported by the Department for Culture, Media and Sport, Communities and Local Government and the Department for Food, Environment and Rural Affairs.
 It aims to provide information and training to help the people who make decisions about the historic environment.
 The web site includes guidance and case studies.

 - History Today

 The web site of the popular History Today magazine includes some online articles.

 Note: this site is now archived.
 Images of England is a ‘point in time’ photographic library of England’s listed buildings, recorded at the turn of the 21st century.
 You can view over 300,000 images of England’s built heritage from lamp posts to lavatories, phone boxes to toll booths, mile stones to gravestones, as well as thousands of bridges, historic houses and churches.

 - Institute of Historical Research (IHR)